tektoncd/pipeline/docs/Concepts.md

 For example:

-- A task's input could be a github source which contains your application code.
+- A task's input could be a GitHub source which contains your application code.
 - A task's output can be your application container image which can be then deployed in a cluster.
 - A task's output can be a jar file to be uploaded to a storage bucket.